Ulrich Brand: Research

 Brand's main research interests are the crisis of liberal globalisation and the internationalisation of the state, (global) social-ecological topics like resource politics and Green Economy, critical state and governance studies and Latin America.
 His theoretical work is part of discussions about critical state and hegemony theory (Antonio Gramsci, Nicos Poulantzas), regulation theory and political ecology.
 He has been working on a historical-materialist policy analysis (HMPA) for many years to combine different forms of policy analysis with materialist approaches.
-Recently, he led a research project on trade unions and social-ecological transformation.
+Up from 2018 he led a research project on trade unions and social-ecological transformation.

 Ulrich Brand and Markus Wissen introduced the concept of the "imperial mode of living".

 This concept refers to dominant patterns of production, distribution, and consumption that are deeply rooted in the everyday practices of the upper and middle classes of the global North, and increasingly in the emerging countries of the global South.
 The term attempts to answer the question how the specific mode of living in the Global North has caused diverse crisis phenomena but at the same time is globally attractive.

 In times of 'multiple crises', the imperial mode of living contributes to securing social stability in the Global North.
 The negative consequences of the crises, especially in terms of ecology, are not noticeable yet, apart from weather extremes.
 At the same time, the imperial mode of living provides for a hegemonic orientation in many societies of the Global South.
 Beyond that, Brand and Wissen do research on the possibility of an alternative, "solidary", mode of living that has been appearing e.g. in struggles for energy democracy or food sovereignty and paves the way for a fundamental socio-ecological transformation.